AY2425S2-CS2113-W12-3/tp/docs/DeveloperGuide.md

     * Parses user-provided details into structured data types.
 * **Ui**:
     * Facilitates user interaction by displaying prompts, messages, and errors in color-coded formats.
+* **Categories**:
+    * Manages the user's list of available categories to choose from when adding expenses.

 ## Product scope